-The East African Business Council has re-elects Mr Nicholas Nesbitt as Chairman, during the 20th EABC Annual General Meeting (AGM) in Nairobi, Kenya.
+The East African Business Council has re-elected Mr Nicholas Nesbitt as Chairman, during the 20th EABC Annual General Meeting (AGM) in Nairobi, Kenya.

 The AGM also elected Amb.
 Denis Karera, Mr.Jim Kabeho and Eng.
 Salum Shamte as Vice-Chairs and Members of the EABC Executive Committee who will strategically guide EABC’s mission to promote sustainable Private Sector driven growth.